TrueCar/gluestick/docs/CachingAndHooks.md

 | error                  |        false       | before we render error template          |

 ## Webpack Hooks
-Gluestick allows you to mutate default it's Webpack configs client and server.
+GlueStick allows you to mutate it's default Webpack configs client and server.

-You can specify hooks in `src/webpack.hooks.js` - they work just like regular Gluestick hooks so you can specify, so you can pass function or array of them.
+You can specify hooks in `src/webpack.hooks.js` - they work just like regular GlueStick hooks so you can pass function or array of them.

 ```js
 const webpackClientConfig = (config) => {